Politics and Repression

-When the First Couple of the United States travelled to Moscow to secure the release of an American activist jailed under Russia’s gay propaganda laws, the campaigner upset their plans.
+When the First Couple of the United States traveled to Moscow to secure the release of an American activist jailed under Russia’s gay propaganda laws, the campaigner upset their plans.
 He hanged himself in his cell rather than publicly apologize for protesting, though not before he told the First Lady about dozens of incarcerated Russian comrades on hunger strike.

 That, at least, was how the scriptwriters of Netflix’s “House of Cards” portrayed the impact of anti-gay legislation in Russia.